Note: Serving size: 3oz. (85 grams) Before Cooked, Edible Portion.

 Pew Oceans Commission, 2001, Marine Aquaculture in the United States, Goldburg

 "Anti predator netting should not be permitted unless ongoing studies show little to no negative impacts."
-"This practice of proceeding until there is proof of damage is in direct opposition to the 'precautionary approach' required under The Oceans Act." "…loss of open estuarine foraging habitat to aquaculture is likely to have a negative impact on shorebird populations."
-"Large scale bivalve farms filter phytoplankton and zooplankton out of the sea, substantially altering local food webs."
-"Legislative findings set out in RCW 90.58.020, that the shorelines of our State are the most valuable and fragile of its natural resources and that it is of great concern to all throughout our State relating to its utilization, protection, restoration and preservation."
+"This practice of proceeding until there is proof of damage is in direct opposition to the 'precautionary approach' required under The Oceans Act."

 "Studies on the impacts of phytoplankton depletion on marine ecosystems must be undertaken before this industry is allowed to expand."